garvit3835/product-docs-feature/how-to-guides/databases/timescale.md

 1. Go to **DevZero** Dashboard and open the **Recipes** tab.
 2. Click on New Recipe and enter the recipe's name.
 3. Click on **Create a recipe**, and your recipe will be created.
-4. Replace the recipe yaml file with the snippet below.
-Remember to replace the placeholder API key with the key you noted down in the above steps:
+4. Replace the recipe yaml file with the snippet below:

 {% code %}
 ```